 Home Workout: A Beginner’s Guide to Getting Started

 For many of us, the hardest part of exercising is getting started.
-And if you are going for a home-based workout routine, you might be confused about what equipment to purchase or which exercises to start off with.
+And if you are going for a home-based workout regime, you might be confused about what equipment to purchase or which exercises to start off with.
 So, here’s help and some direction.
-Keep this checklist in mind before beginning your fitness journey at home.
+This checklist will help you in your routine for strength training at home for beginners,

 It is always a good idea to get medical clearance before starting an exercise program.
 Getting a physical examination and/or screening that looks to identify possible cardiac issues is suggested prior to starting the basic strength training for beginners at home.
 You can also fill out a Physical Activity Readiness Questionnaire (PAR-Q) available online and show it to your doctor to expedite the process.

 No equipment needed

 Walk into any gym and you’ll likely be astounded by the different types of exercise machines.
-But you don’t really need any fancy equipment for an effective home workout.
+But you don’t really need any fancy equipment for doing effective strength training exercises at home.
 If you have a floor and a wall, you’re actually good to go.
 While there is nothing wrong with having weights, resistance bands, and other equipment at one’s disposal, it is most certainly not a necessity when it comes to a beginner’s workout plan.